The ILCA Hall of Fame includes builders of the class and champion sailors who have made an extraordinary

 Jeff Martin (Great Britain)

-To many people in the sailing community, the name Jeff Martin is synonymous with the Laser class, having served the class for over four decades as Executive Secretary.
-Sailing since he was 13, Jeff has competed in keelboats, offshore, and quarter-ton boats as well as Lasers.
+For many people in the sailing community, the name Jeff Martin is synonymous with the Laser class.
+He served the class for over four decades as Executive Secretary.
+Sailing since he was 13, Jeff competed in keelboats, offshore, and quarter-ton boats as well as Lasers.
 During the 1970s he sailed Tornados, winning the European Championship.
-Jeff has been at every Laser Standard World Championship, competing in the first Worlds in 1974 in Bermuda, and has served and continues to serve and promote the class at most of the Laser World Championships held since, plus numerous Radial, Masters and Laser Youth Worlds Championships.
+Jeff competed in the first Laser Worlds in 1974 in Bermuda, and helped organize each subsequent Championship through 2018.
+He was a tireless promoter of the class and served as an International Measurer, International Race Officer, and International Jury at countless Laser World Championships.

 Marit Söderström Nord (Sweden)

 Robert Scheidt (Brazil)

 Known as “Mr. Laser,” Robert won an unprecedented nine Laser Men’s World Laser titles, two Olympic gold medals and one silver medal in the Laser, including the first Laser gold medal awarded at an Olympic Games in 1996.
 After capturing the 2005 Laser Worlds in his home waters of Brazil, Robert switched to the Star Class, where he went on to win two Olympic medals.
 In 2013 he switched back to the Laser and amazingly won the Worlds again in 2013.
 When asked why he went back to the Laser he remarked: “I love the concept of sailing on equal boats and to really test the talent of each sailor.”

 Peter Seidenberg (USA)

 The 2018 Laser Masters World Championships marked Peter’s 32nd straight appearance competing at the event, and he’s captured a remarkable 13 world titles in his age category to date.
 Known as the “Iron Master” of Laser sailing, the only Masters Worlds he missed was the first one held in France in 1980, and that was only because he wasn’t aware the event was being held!
 Peter also created the Seitech Dolly that became the standard dolly in North America and beyond not just for Lasers, but for many dinghies.
 Read more about Peter here, including his incredible tale of how in 1963 in the dead of night he and a friend escaped in a kayak from communist East Germany on to freedom.